NZOGPS/nzopengps/scripts/Suburbs/Readme.txt

 	imports to postgres table with ogr2ogr
 	adds 'watery' to table - lakes/bays, so not to index

-Per-tile:
+Per-tile processing:
 	process_tile.bat tilename
 		Converts map to sql with mp_2_n_sql -c
 		Import city sql
 			%nzogps_psql_bin%psql -U postgres -d nzopengps -f tilename_cities.sql Import numberline sql
 			%nzogps_psql_bin%psql -U postgres -d nzopengps -f tilename_numberlines.sql Read nzsl ID into cities
 			Use match on just names where only one match
 			Use match on names and city name (")
-		Use table for odd ones?
+			Use table for odd ones
 		Generate convex hull of roads with given city in cities (interest only?)
 		Generate reports of:
 			unmatched cities
 			unused cities
 				CARE: not all lines are actually imported, so may not be reported roads that are not within the area of the matching LINZ city / suburb

+Manual work:
+	Checking unmatched cities
+	Add entries as needed to exception table ..\..\]linzdataservice\CityXlate\tilename_cidxlt.csv Unlink/move roads from improper suburbs
+		Looks like original assignment accidentally sometimes linked to 'watery' ones that should just be the physical bay/lake.
+	OR create an exception for ones we want to add, e.g. Wigram Skies in Canterbury Care with deleting unneeded suburbs from mp file as that will renumber everything and screw up the xlate file.

 Canterbury - started with 6581 incorrect.
 20230806 2512
 20230807 1593 BUT - only goes up to L?
 Encoding?
 YES Desc goes down to T